 2.2.
 Principles on Submission of Ideographs to the IRG

 2.2.1.
-Basic Rules on Submission
+Basic Rules on Submission and Required Data to be Submitted

 A member body may submit the following to the IRG along with its repertoire.
 Different information may be handled differently as specified below.